CompilersConstructionInnopolis/README/README.md

 ## Check whether the typing is correct
 - For the `function` we should check if the provided arguments are the same types as declared in the `functype` keyword.
 If the argument is not Base type then we should recursively get the type of argument.
-- For the variable (atom) we can use `define` keyword to specify variable's type.
+- For the variable (atom) we can use the `define` keyword to specify the variable's type.
-- If the function accepts or return an atom of type `Any` or `Num` then it can be used for different arguments types (`Int` and `Double` will be acceptable for `Num`).
-In this case, possible excpetions would be detected only during the runtime.
+- If the function accepts or returns an atom of type `Any` or `Num` then it can be used for different argument types (`Int` and `Double` will be acceptable for `Num`).
+In this case, possible exceptions would be detected only during the runtime.

 ## Infer the type of expressions

 In our language type annotation in the source code is optional.
-If type is not specified explicitly then it should be inferred by interpreter automatically.
+If type is not specified explicitly then it should be inferred by the interpreter automatically.
 Alternatively, you can specify a type as unknown using `Auto`.

 - if the node's argument or the return type is `Auto` and such node does not have special rules of required types (*e.g. the `cond` has a rule that condition has a type of boolean*) and its connected nodes also can't conclude their required types then the type inference won't work during the compile time.
-So, it's not possible to traverse through nodes and detect their types if everything has type `Auto`.
+So, it's not possible to traverse through nodes and detect their types if everything has the type `Auto`.
-- if connected nodes have types `Any` and `Auto` then `Auto` could be only resolved as type of `Any`.
-However, we could get an type exception during the runtime because type checker was not be able to check these generic types.
+- if connected nodes have types `Any` and `Auto` then `Auto` could be only resolved as a type of `Any`.
+However, we could get a type exception during the runtime because the type checker was not able to check these generic types.

 # Base Types